Monehin/rwanda-geo/README.md

 ### Requirements
 - `NPM_TOKEN` secret must be configured in GitHub repository settings
 - Repository must have write permissions for the workflow to create tags

+**📖 For detailed information about semantic versioning, commit message formats, and troubleshooting, see [Semantic Versioning Guide](docs/SEMANTIC_VERSIONING.md).**

 ## 📂 Project Structure
 ```